 So, what do you need to try yourself in flower photography?
 Sure, first of all you need flowers.
 And my advice here would be – don’t buy a few roses to try catch a few of shots before they wilted.
 Go to the nearest botanic garden.
 You will get in for free or pay a very small fee, but the number of unique, live plants that you are getting access to is mind-blowing.
 It’s absolutely legal to photograph in botanic gardens, so you can wander around until your camera battery goes low.

-Some more things to consider:
+Some things to consider:

-- If you plan to go inside the tropic plants room, don’t stay there too long – shoot and walk out.
+- If you plan to go inside the tropic plants room, don’t stay there for too long – shoot and walk out.
 You don’t want water to condensate inside your lens or camera body, and these rooms are highly humid.

 - Don’t bother taking a tripod unless you are shooting time-lapse.

 Flower photography is an awesome way to get more confident with your camera settings and master your composition skills.
-And it will pay back with your images selling here and there as well as will definitely bring you some extra Instagram followers.
+And it will pay back with your images selling here and there, as well as will definitely bring you some extra Instagram followers.